Tigers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has put up 25 hits with two doubles, four home runs and 22 walks.
-He has driven in 16 runs.
+- Adley Rutschman has two doubles, four home runs, 22 walks and 17 RBI (27 total hits).

 Rutschman Recent Games